lukeed/rollup-route-manifest/readme.md

 Let's assume the client checks out the `/blog` page. <br>
 In most configurations, the blog's assets only start downloading **after** the click has been made.
 Typically, the main "entrypoint" for `/blog` will load, but _only then_ will the additional assets it requires be requested.
 This cascade of "oh yeah, we need that too" can easily get out of hand.

-What this means is that – despite our super speedy, well-optimized application – the client is still waiting for assets.
+What this means is that despite our super speedy, well-optimized application, the client is still waiting for assets.
 Our application is at the mercy of the client's network connection.

-Until `/blog`'s code has loaded, our client may be staring at a loading screen/spinner, or – worse – a split-second flash of the loader.
+Until all the assets for `/blog` have loaded, our client may be staring at a loading screen/spinner, or – worse – a split-second flash of the loader.

 ***The Solution***